xivapi/companion-php/README.md

 It is extremely important that: The path is not publicly accessible on the internet AND is not within the library itself (composer update will delete it).

-Note: a token will be "active" for 20 hours, then considered expired.

 ## Token API

 This is the libraries token interface: